WombatFromHell/OriginSteamOverlayLauncher/README.md

 =====
 If you wish to use additional arguments with your game executable you should edit the "OriginSteamOverlayLauncher.ini" that is created after running the wrapper once.

+IMPORTANT: For many Origin titles you'll still have to disable the Origin in-game overlay so that Steam's overlay can function.
+Only the Steam developers can permanently address the conflict between their overlay and Origin's overlay.

 Credits
 =======